Summarized by Cindy Perras, M.Ed., OCT

 - Rethinking ADHD from a Cognitive Perspective

 - Rethinking the Classroom

 - Home and School Connection

-The British Columbia Ministry of Education developed a comprehensive resource guide for teachers, entitled, “Teaching Students with Attention Deficit/Hyperactive Disorder: A Resource Guide for Teachers”.
+The British Columbia Ministry of Education developed a comprehensive resource guide for teachers, entitled, “Teaching Students with Attention-Deficit/Hyperactive Disorder: Instructional Strategies and Practices” (2008).
 This guide addresses a number of key areas, including:

 Focusing on Success: Teaching Students with Attention Deficit Hyperactive Disorder

-Similar in scope, Alberta Education developed a resource guide for teachers entitled, “Focusing on Success: Teaching Students with Attention Deficit Hyperactive Disorder”, for students in grades 1 through 12.
+Similar in scope, Alberta Education developed a resource guide for teachers entitled, “Focusing on Success: Teaching Students with Attention Deficit Hyperactive Disorder” (2006), for students in grades 1 through 12.
 This resource guide includes chapters on:

 - Introduction to ADHD